noironetworks/fuel_aci_opflex/doc/user_docs.rst

 Limitations
 -----------

-During deploy its impossible to add default network to Cisco ACI so defaults network deployed by MOS called net04 and net04_ext and virtual router router04 is need to be removed after deployment and create one more time.
-Those networks and router are needed to run health check after deployment.
+During deploy its impossible to add default networks to Cisco ACI so default networks deployed by MOS called net04 and net04_ext and virtual router router04 need to be removed after deployment and created one more time.
+Those networks and router are used to run a health check after deployment.

 Installation Guide